Table of Contents

 However, the appeals court stated that, in Arizona, when one spouse pays for real property that is in both spouses’ names, the presumption is that it was a gift to the community unless there is an express agreement that the spouse will be entitled to reimbursement.

 In this case, there was no evidence of such an agreement and insufficient evidence to negate the presumption of a gift.

-Accordingly, the appeals court reversed the trial court’s decision to award Joseph a separate property lien for the amount he invested, giving Lana a full half of the value of the business.
+Accordingly, the appeals court reversed the trial court’s decision to award Husband a separate property lien for the amount he invested, giving Wife a full half of the value of the business.

 It is important when purchasing property in a marriage to have a mutual understanding as to how the property will be deeded, whether as a separate or a community asset.